-Whereas: CCEDNet Manitoba co-developed and is co-implementing the Manitoba Social Enterprise Strategy in partnership with the Province of Manitoba.
+Whereas: CCEDNet Manitoba partnered with the Province of Manitoba to co-develop and co-implement the Manitoba Social Enterprise Strategy, from 2015 - 2018.
 The Strategy is a set of policy and programming recommendations to create a robust ecosystem for work integration social enterprises (social enterprises providing job and training opportunities for people facing barriers to employment).
-It focuses on:
+Its focus is:

-- Identifying opportunities and mobilizing stakeholders to create new social enterprises. - Developing management capacity, supporting networks, and enabling knowledge exchange to enhance the effectiveness of social enterprise. - Ensuring social enterprises can access appropriate funding and financing. - Expanding access to markets to create more jobs and other economic contributions through social enterprise.
+- Identifying opportunities and mobilizing stakeholders to create new social enterprises; - Developing management capacity, supporting networks, and enabling knowledge exchange to enhance the effectiveness of social enterprise; - Ensuring social enterprises can access appropriate funding and financing; - · Expanding access to markets to create more jobs and other economic contributions through social enterprise; and - Collaborating with government to create a supportive public policy environment for social enterprises.

-Whereas: The Manitoba Social Enterprise Strategy is a 3-year agreement between CCEDNet Manitoba and the Government of Manitoba (from 2015/16 to 2017/18).
-Its implementation is guided by a steering committee comprised of government and community leaders and requires \$250,000 per year.
+Whereas: The Manitoba Social Enterprise Strategy is a 3-year agreement between CCEDNet Manitoba and the Province of Manitoba (from 2015/16 to 2017/18).
+Its implementation is guided by a steering committee comprised of government and community leaders and received \$250,000 for years one and two, and \$175,000 for year three.

-Be It Resolved That: CCEDNet Manitoba urge the Province of Manitoba to support social enterprise development in Manitoba by:
+Be It Resolved That: CCEDNet Manitoba urge the Province of Manitoba to support social enterprise development in Manitoba by committing to co-creating and co-producing a second phase of the Manitoba Social Enterprise Strategy beginning in 2018/19.